 Recent enactment of federal laws has provided an opportunity for state and local governments to conduct cyber vulnerability assessments.
 The federal funds will be in the form of grants and are for assessing cyber vulnerabilities.
-The District will engage on cybersecurity as a topic of interest given the amount of sensitive personal information collected on students, and the vital role that the District plays in educating and developing the workforce in Orange County.
+The District will engage on cybersecurity as a topic of interest given the amount of sensitive personal information collected on students and the vital role that the District plays in educating and developing the workforce in Orange County.
+In 2023, the Department of Homeland Security (DHS) released a series of recommendations regarding how the federal government can streamline the reporting of cyber incidents to better protect the nation's critical infrastructure.

-In addition, the U.S. Department of Homeland Security is conducting a rulemaking regarding cyber incident reporting, targeting disclosure of relevant cyber incidents and ransomware attacks.
-These topics will remain essential for the District to determine if it will be subject to further cyber incident reporting, as well as remaining eligible for future federal funds pertaining to cybersecurity.
 Given the increase in ransomware attacks, including on public school systems, there must be adequate investment in cybersecurity.
 Lastly, the need to have an auditable and secure system to verify student enrollments and corresponding financial and sensitive personal information is critical.
-The District supports policies and resources to implement safe cybersecurity measures.
+The District supports policies and resources to implement safe cybersecurity measures. .7.